Overview

 Service-road ascent

-A paved service road leaves the B48 at grid reference H 494 830 and winds its way up the mountain for about 3 km.
-It provides a quicker, mostly vehicular access to the summit for those with limited time or mobility; the road is also used by maintenance crews for the telecom masts.
+A paved service road leaves the B48 at grid reference H 494 830 and winds its way up the mountain for about 3km.
+It provides quicker, mostly vehicular access to the summit for those with limited time or mobility.
 Walkers may park at the end of the road and make a short final push to the trig pillar.

 Alternative access points

-• Oak Lough car park – located on the east side of the B48 (grid reference H 494 842).
-From here a marked track climbs north‑west to the summit, offering a quieter alternative to the main forest‑park car park.
+- Oak Lough car park: Located on the east side of the B48.
+A marked track climbs north-west to the summit, offering a quieter alternative to the main forest-park car park.

-• Lenagh townland – a minor road off the B48 provides a lay‑by where a rougher path leads onto the ridge.
-This route is favoured by local hill‑walkers seeking a less trodden approach.
+- Lenagh townland: A minor road off the B48 provides a lay-by where a rougher path leads onto the ridge, favoured by local hill-walkers seeking a less trodden approach.

 Mullaghcarn and Gortin Forest Walk